Dgame/php-dto/README.md

 ### Instance

-Do you want to make sure that a property is an instance of an certain class or that each item in an array is an instance of that said class?
+Do you want to make sure that a property is an instance of a certain class or that each item in an array is an instance of that said class?

 ```php
 use Dgame\DataTransferObject\Annotation\Instance;